SSH-key-rotation-AWS/key-switcheroo/README.md

 `switcheroo_publish 127.0.0.1 johndoe --datastore local --metric file --metricpath home/switcheroo/metrics`

+### AWS Profile Management

+Switcheroo uses its own AWS profile management system.
+This can be accessed by the base command `switcheroo_configure`.
+Run `switcheroo_configure -h` to get help.

+The following command is used to create a profile, which is automatically used:

+`switcheroo_configure add --access-key [access key] --secret-access-key [secret access key] --region [region]`

+If multiple profiles are added, you can select which one to use with `switcheroo_configure select`, delete one with `switcheroo_configure delete`, and view your profiles with `switcheroo_configure view`.

 ### Retriever

 When using the *retriever* for fetching the public SSH keys, the user has a couple of different *optional* arguments, in addition to the *required* arguments.